Lithiumcr/OmniSpacetimeDB/README.md

 3. **Ziyi Wang**

 ## Project Overview
 This repository contains the implementation of a distributed database intended for a MMO game (Bitcraft), a project developed as part of the advanced distributed systems course.
-It is built upon the foundation provided by the [SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) project, licensed under GPLv3.
+It is built upon the foundation provided by the [SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB).

 ## Directory Structure
 - **src/:** Contains the source code for the Omni-Paxos Spacetime DB implementation.
-- **docs/:** Documentation related to the project.
 - **tests/:** Unit tests and integration tests for the implemented components.
 - **figures/** Figures for visualisation.